jstetich/LCWMD_Monitoring/Graphics/Chloride_Graphics.md

 The key is writing a function to pass as the (undocumented?)
 “key\_glyph” parameter to the relevant geom, here \`geom\_lines().

-The otehr trick here is manually inserting a layer at the back of the list of layers, rather than adding it to the front of the graphic.
+The other trick here is manually inserting a layer at the back of the list of layers, rather than adding it to the front of the graphic.

-This graphic is not terrible, but the emtrend lines are still hard to understand, as they don’t clearly fit with the site means, largely because we are showing “parallel” lines as the interaction terms were not significant.
+This graphic is not terrible, but the `emtrend( )` lines are still hard to understand, as they don’t clearly fit with the site means, largely because we are showing “parallel” lines as the interaction terms were not significant.